simonschaufi/gkh_rss_import/Documentation/Introduction/Index.rst

 Logo from pages can be set to a maximum width.
 If the feed is encoded with a special language this can be set also.

-Several templates are shipped with the extension but you can easily define a new template in the flex form or via typoscript.
+Several templates are shipped with the extension but you can easily define a new template in the flex form or via TypoScript.

 The extension uses the RSS parser from `Last RSS <https://github.com/MikeVister/lastrss>`_ which is modified to work with TYPO3